Abhinav271828/spring23-RRL/Wk2/12Jan.md

 He married Natalya Goncharovna in 1831, after proposing to her a second time.
 He died as a result of a duel, in response to allegations that his wife was having an affair.

 ## The Text
+### Epigraphs
-Pushkin's epigraph positions the book in the realm of the occult from the very beginning – it is uncertain whether it is his own statement or actually quoted from a fortunetelling book.
+Pushkin's epigraph at the beginning of the boox positions it in the realm of the occult from the very beginning – it is uncertain whether it is his own statement or actually quoted from a fortunetelling book.